-At the Women’s Therapy Clinic, our focus is on helping women who are experiencing depression.
+At Women’s Therapy Clinic, one of our top priorities is helping women who are experiencing depression.
 Depression is common for women to experience at any stage in life.
 According to the Center for Disease Control, “Women were more likely than men to experience mild, moderate, or severe symptoms of depression.”
 This can affect your physical, emotional and mental well-being.
-We understand what you are going through and we want to help improve your mental health and wellbeing.
+We understand what you are going through and we will help you in reclaiming your life.

 Empty Feeling